This post may contain affiliate links. Please see my disclosure policy for details.

 3. You don’t need to reserve in advance, but it’s worth it

-4. They’re some of the most beautiful train journey’s in the whole world
+4. It’s one of the most beautiful train journeys in the whole world

 5. 1st class is an option that has air conditioning